nikfury27/Simple-binary-classifier-using-the-Iris-dataset/README.md

    ```
 4. Run the Jupyter Notebook or Python script.

+## Acknowledgement
+- A heartfelt thanks to our mentor, [**Dr. Victor A.I**](https://github.com/Victor-Ikechukwu), for his invaluable guidance and support throughout this project.

 ## 📈 Results
 - Confusion Matrix and other metrics are provided in the notebook.